Houston Area at a Glance

 Is Harris County Sheriff radio encrypted?

 Partially.
 The Harris County Sheriff's Office keeps primary dispatch and most patrol operations open, while some investigative and tactical channels are encrypted.
-Most day-to-day sheriff activity can be monitored.
+Most day-to-day activity can be monitored.

 What scanner do I need for Houston area agencies?